JoeWoodworker

 Think of the vacuum bag as a giant sandwich bag (aka "Zip Lock" bag) in which the air is removed by a vacuum source such as an air-powered venturi or an electric vacuum pump.
 When set up correctly, this creates approximately 1700 lbs per square foot of evenly distributed pressure inside the vacuum bag which is perfect for vacuum veneering.

-A vacuum bag typically includes a valve stem and a bag closure system.
+A vacuum bag typically includes a bag stem and a bag closure system.

 Selecting a Bag Size